atakanersoy/WRO2025_FE_ANTi/README.md

 - **Performance Refinement**: Multi-component assembly for long-term precision
 - **Final Implementation**: Four M2 fasteners with locking nuts for permanent alignment
 - **Wheel Articulation**: -50° to +32° range optimized for competition track dimensions

+### Mechanical – Potential Improvements
+- True Ackermann geometry with adjustable tie-rod lengths for further adjustability.
+- Ball bearings on all four kingpins and differential gears → theoretical 7–9 % less rolling resistance in CAD tests.
+- Possible uspension system using micro torsion bars could improve stability if the track includes ground obstacles in the future when crossing the 3 mm track.

 ### **Power Transmission System**